LearnWeb3DAO/stacks-lending-protocol/README.md

 There are three main actors in our lending pool ecosystem:

-*   **Lender:** A user who deposits sBTC into the lending pool to earn yield.
+*   **Lender:** A user who deposits STX into the lending pool to earn yield.
 The yield is generated from the interest paid by borrowers.
 *   **Borrower:** A user who deposits sBTC as collateral to borrow STX.
 They pay interest on their borrowed STX, which is then distributed to the lenders.
 *   **Liquidator:** A user who monitors the health of loans and repays the debt of borrowers whose collateral value has fallen below a certain threshold.
 In return for repaying the debt, the liquidator receives a portion of the borrower's collateral as a reward.